robomeister/console-acces-vpn/README.md

 To access the jumpserver, you need to generate an RSA SSH keypair and send in your public key.

-On a Mac, use the `ssh-keygen` command line tool.
+On a Mac, use the `ssh-keygen` command line tool and send in the generated id_rsa.pub file.

 On a PC, download and run puttygen to generate a key-pair and send the OpenSSH public key that displays at the top of the puttygen window: